simai/docara/stubs/site/source/docs/en/registering-custom-tags/custom-tag-renderer.md

 # CustomTagRenderer

-This component renders `CustomTagNode` instances to HTML within the League CommonMark pipeline.
-It either delegates to a **per‑tag renderer** (if provided) or falls back to a default wrapper element with rendered children.
+This component renders `CustomTagNode` instances to HTML inside the League CommonMark pipeline.
+It either delegates to a per-tag renderer (if provided) or falls back to a default wrapper element with rendered children.
+It lives in Docara core.

-> Note: In some repositories the file may be named `CustomTagRender.php` while the class is `CustomTagRenderer`.
-The class documented here is the renderer used by CommonMark via `NodeRendererInterface`.

 ---

 ## Location & signature
-- Namespace: `App\Helpers\CommonMark`
+- Namespace: `Simai\Docara\CustomTags`
 - Class: `CustomTagRenderer`
 - Implements: `League\CommonMark\Renderer\NodeRendererInterface`